binarymind/xscroll/README.md

 xScroll
 ===========================

 just a small extension of the famous iScroll from cubiq with build in features.
 I put here a small list using the pullDown action, lazyload and polite scroll.
+The perfect combo (as the example use you can download here) is to mix the use of this scroll and the automatic ajax navigation plugin.

 ## pull down /up actions